StefFrustagli/RockPaperScissorsGame/README.md

 In this case, the player selects "Rock" while the computer selects "scissors".
 The player wins and gets a point.

 ![Example of a match where 10 points are reached and the player has lost](https://i.ibb.co/4jrF2yy/Screenshot-2023-10-12-at-19-07-33.png "Example of a match where 10 points are reached and player has lost")
-The computer reaches ten points first and a message informs the player that they have lost.
+In this case, the computer reaches ten points first and a message informs the player that they have lost.

 ![Example of a match where 10 points are reached and the player has won](https://i.ibb.co/Srptmbd/Screenshot-2023-10-12-at-19-10-44.png "Example of a match where 10 points are reached and player has won")
-The player reaches ten points first and a message informs the player that they have won.
+In this case, the player reaches ten points first and a message informs the player that they have won.

 ### Footer
 ![Footer with GitHub link](https://i.ibb.co/b73NHBK/Footer.png "Footer")